JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/editor_events.md

 For more information about creating action classes, see [](action_system.md), which covers the topic in depth.

 The `EditorHandlerIllustration` action is registered in the _editor_basic_ [`plugin.xml`](%gh-sdk-samples-master%/editor_basics/src/main/resources/META-INF/plugin.xml) file.
-Note that this action class is registered to appear on the Editor context menu.
+Note that this action class is registered to appear in the Editor context menu.

 ```xml
 <actions>